 Heather provided some of the most comprehensive coverage of the historic Kilpatrick Corruption Trial.
 Her investigation into Wayne County has led to resignations, terminations, suspensions, and indictments of County Executive Robert Ficano’s appointees, as well as a major FBI investigation into corruption allegations in the Ficano administration.

 Her investigations have challenged the state's foster care system and exposed flaws in the way some children are removed from their parents, even prompting one court to change its policies on child removal hearings.
 Her stories have prompted significant change in the Wayne County bail bond system, bringing wanted felons to justice.
 Whether it means traveling to Washington, DC to demand answers for homeowners facing foreclosure or breaking the news that Detroit's former mayor would be indicted on racketeering charges, Heather loves to bring the big stories home for Channel 7's viewers.

 She is the recipient of some of journalism's highest honors.
-Most recently, Heather was awarded the duPont-Columbia Award, regarded as the most prestigious prize in broadcast journalism.
+Heather was awarded the duPont-Columbia Award, regarded as the most prestigious prize in broadcast journalism.
 Investigative Reporters and Editors, Inc. (IRE) has cited her work on the Wayne County investigation as among the country's best reporting.
-Heather has won five Emmy awards, including an Emmy for Best Reporter.
-The Michigan Association of Broadcasters named Heather the 2010 Reporter of the Year.
-She also won Reporter of the Year in 2009 and 2007, and she has received several MAB Merit awards.
-Heather has also won several Associated Press Awards for her reporting.
+Heather has won nine Emmy awards, including an Emmy for Best Reporter and Best Investigative Reporter.
+The Michigan Association of Broadcasters named Heather the 2013 Reporter of the Year.
+She also won Reporter of the Year in 2010, 2009 and 2007, and she has received several MAB Merit awards.
+Heather has also received several Associated Press Awards for her reporting.
 The Society of Professional Journalists has also honored Heather with several First Place awards for Investigative Reporting and Open Government Reporting.